 I know it’s not a new thing, you can buy it in most stores.
 Yet have you ever had homemade Dill Pickle Dip?
 It’s simple to make and so good with real chopped pickles in it, versus just flavouring.
+Plus, it’s a quick recipe to make with no cook time.

 Dill Pickle Dip Tips